ipeaGIT/geobr/python-package/README.md

 - larger documentation
 - very basic tests

 !
 Be aware that if the function that you are adding is more complicated than the template.
-So, double always double check !
+So, always double check !

-Before pushing, run

-`make prepare-push`

 ## Translation Status